 Fast forward to October 14, 2017.

-Exactly five years to the day from when I snapped the above photo of Mike.
+Exactly five years to the day from when I snapped the above photo.
 I'm in my hotel suite in a luxurious downtown Chicago hotel.
 It's 4:00am.
-I left the drapes open overnight so the first thing I see when I opened my eyes was a wall of fluffy grey.
-I crawl out of bed and walk to the window slightly confused as to what I was seeing.
-The fluffy grey I was seeing was a rain cloud that was covering the top half of my hotel.
+I left the drapes open overnight so the first thing I saw when I opened my eyes was a wall of fluffy grey.
+I crawled out of bed and over to the window slightly confused as to what I was seeing.
+The fluffy grey I was looking into was a rain cloud that was covering the top half of my hotel.
 And it was POURING.

 Hello wedding day!

 Two years of planning went right out that 25th floor window.
 I did not have a back up plan for the downtown photoshoot.
 I stood there for a moment as my wedding planner brain kicked into overdrive, trying to figure out a solution to this.
-After 5 minutes of pacing I finally stop, let out a deep breath, and just let it go.
 There was nothing I could do so the only thing left to do was to just enjoy the day however it was going to play out.
 We will wing it!
 And boy did we wing it.

 Photographer: Brandon of Gin & Sake Productions from Las Vegas